 “It has to be the right pitch, different yet specific,” she said.

 In her earlier days, when she worked in smaller markets, such as Santa Barbara, it was rewarding for her to pitch a story and see it on the evening news.
-She always loved writing and the English language but knew she didn’t want to be a teacher.
+She always loved writing and the English tuition so she knew she wanted to be a teacher.

 “I was a people person.
 I love chatting up people,” she says.
 “I still like telling stories.”